CanMus04/Simple-Calculator/README.md

 ## Live Demo

-You can try a live demo of this project here: [https://your-app-name.herokuapp.com](https://your-app-name.herokuapp.com)
+You can try a live demo of this project here: ////////
-*(Only if you deploy the calculator on Heroku or another platform)*

 ## Technologies Used
 - Python (for the application logic)